Jasperav/cdrs_orm/README.md

 2. Create your own function mapping with the cdrs_db_mirror so you have your own business logic with pre-generated queries.
 3. Use the cdrs_query_simple crate for compile time and type checked queries (note: set the TEST_CDRS_DB_KEYSPACE_KEY env var to a test keyspace).
+4. To see a full expanded entity with the db_mirror attribute, see package test_derived_equals/src/gen

 all crates have example projects